ndd21/PHYS281/docs/gravity.md

 $$

-Be careful to make sure the indices of the values in $(x_i - x_j)$ are in the correct order, so that the acceleration on object $i$ caused by object $j$ points towards object $j$.
+Be careful to make sure the indices of the values in $(x_i - x_j)$ are in the correct order, so that the acceleration on particle $i$ caused by particle $j$ points towards particle $j$.

 ## Different methods of simulating kinematics